Dynamical Linear Bandits: System Identification

 \section{System Identification}

-This section presents a solution to identify matrices $\Abf$, $\Bbf$, $\Cbf$, and $\Dbf$ characterizing a Linear Dynamical System starting from a single trajectory.
+This section presents a solution to identify matrices $\Abf$, $\Bbf$, $\Cbf$, and $\Dbf$ characterizing an LTI system starting from a single trajectory.
 We adopt a variant of the Ho-Kalman~\citep{ho1966effective} algorithm.
-We start from the identification method proposed by Lale et al.~\citep[][Section 3]{lale2020logarithmic}, where authors consider a system of the type:
+We start from the identification method proposed by~\citet[][Section 3]{lale2020logarithmic}, where authors consider a system of the type (strictly proper):